HAL Dhruv: Other users

+Peru: In June 2008, the government of Peru ordered two air ambulance Dhruvs for use by the Peruvian Health Services.

+Turkey: In August 2008, a deal was reportedly finalised with Turkey for three Dhruvs for US$20 million, with plans to buy as many as 17 of the helicopters for use in the medical assistance role.

+Potential users

 The Dhruv has become the first major Indian weapons system to have secured large foreign sales.
-In 2004 HAL stated that it hoped to sell 120 Dhruvs over the next eight years, and has been displaying the Dhruv at airshows, including Farnborough and Paris in order to market the Dhruv.
-HAL has entered into a partnership with Israel Aircraft Industries (IAI) to develop and promote the Dhruv, IAI has also helped develop new avionics and a glass cockpit for newer variants of the Dhruv.
+In 2004, HAL stated that it hoped to sell 120 Dhruvs over the next eight years, and has been displaying the Dhruv at air shows, including Farnborough and Paris in order to market the Dhruv.
+HAL had entered into a partnership with Israel Aerospace Industries (IAI) to develop and promote the Dhruv, IAI has also helped develop new avionics and a glass cockpit for newer variants of the Dhruv.

 With a unit price at least 15 percent less than its rivals, the Dhruv has elicited interest in many countries, mostly from Latin America, Africa, West Asia, South East Asia and the Pacific Rim nations.
 Air forces from around 35 countries have made inquiries, along with requests for demonstrations.
 Flight certification for Europe and North America is also being planned in order to tap the large civilian market there.

-South America
+Russia: In July 2006, the then Chief of Air Staff, Air Chief Marshal Shashindra Pal Tyagi commented that India could purchase as many as 80 Mi-17 helicopters if Russia in turn bought Dhruv helicopters in exchange.

+South America: HAL has reportedly been negotiating with Bolivia for five Dhruvs; and with Venezuela for up to seven.

+Southeast Asia: The Dhruv has also been offered to Malaysia, while it is also being evaluated by the Indonesian Army.

+Philippines: The HAL Annual Report for 2020-21, indicated that the Philippine Coast Guard is interested to potentially buy 7 Dhruvs via Indian-based credit.
+It is reported that the PCG is looking at the Dhruv ALH.
+There has been to instances when the capabilities of Dhruv were demonstrated to Philippines.
+It was first used when PCG chief Admiral Artemio M Abu visited Indian Coast Guard facility at Goa in 2023 and took part in a "Customer Demonstration Flight" and second was when a three ship flotilla (including INS Delhi, INS Shakti and INS Kiltan visited Manila, Philippines in May 2024.

+Egypt: Egypt stated in 2022 that it was interested in acquiring the ALH.

+Argentina: The Argentinian Ministry of Defense signed a Letter of Intent (LOI) to procure the Dhruv for the Armed Forces of the Argentine Republic on July 20, 2023.